outdoor trinidad logo.gif (5127 bytes)

 La Lune

-A Spanish name meaning the moon because of the beauty of the moonlight on the water in this area.
+Originally a Spanish name, La Luna, meaning the moon because of the beauty of the moonlight on the water in this area of Moruga.

 La Tinta